learn-co-curriculum/dsc-removing-trends/README.md

 ![png](index_files/index_1_0.png)

-Now, use numPy's `np.log()` to get the log transform of the time series and compare the output with original time series.
+Now, use numPy's `np.log()` to get the log transform of the time series and compare the output with the original time series.

 ```python